we-do-it-lu/kickstart-nodejs-app/README.md

-# Building a very basic App with Node, Bootstrap & MongoDB
+# Build a very basic App with Node, Bootstrap & MongoDB

-The code for the following [SitePoint article](https://www.sitepoint.com/build-simple-beginner-app-node-bootstrap-mongodb/).

 ## Requirements